kCottrell-dev/Group-Project/README.md

 We analyzed the requirements by looking at the list given to us on the canvas page.
-We know that we need to create a GUI and to create various functions to make our program function like a subway ordering system we have to use multiple different javafx functions in order to build this project.
+We know that we need to create a GUI and to create various functions to make our program function like a subway ordering system we have to use multiple different javafx functions in order to build this project while we also used scenebuilder

 ### Design